From Footpath To Front Row: Why The Hiking Boot Will Be Winter’s Biggest Shoe Trend

 Follow this trail trend back a bit and you’ll find yourself face-to-face with Bryan “Bryanboy” Yambao’s daring and prescient adoption of the look in the summer of 2018 when he stepped into Paris Men’s Fashion Week looking like he came straight from the French Alps (minus the trekking poles).
 Wearing hiking boots and thick black socks, he successfully turned the style dial up a notch with a patterned button-down, a scattering of accessories, and cargo-esque shorts.
 As these things go, it was only a matter of time before the look went mainstream, with the allure of #cabincore accelerating its arrival.
 Four years later, mountain-ready shoes are everywhere — from Prada to Ganni and everything in between.

 For the unconvinced, let us remind you of the vice-like grip that athleisure has maintained on the fashion world.
-Its persistent relevance is rooted in the marriage of comfort and cool — two core elements fueling the hiking shoe’s climb to industry-wide popularity.
-The performance boot can make you feel like you’re in the Catskills when you’re actually returned to your old Brooklyn-Manhattan commute.
-But, at the very least, it’s an invitation for action after far too many months spent barefoot on the couch.
+Its persistent relevance is rooted in the marriage of comfort and cool — two core elements fuelling the hiking shoe’s climb to industry-wide popularity.
+The performance boot can make you feel like you’re in the mountains when you’re actually returned to your old city commute.
+But, at the very least, it’s an invitation for action after far too many months spent barefoot on the sofa.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.